scubism/todo_center/README.md

 # Here, the variables such as $LOCALIP are defined in default.env
 ```

-Check the url on browser too.
+Check the urls on your browser too.

 ### Setup Containers For Development